viragelabs/addons/viragehub-cooling/README.md

 Click **Add**.
 You should now see the **Virage Addon Repository** listed.
 You can now close the **Manage add-on repositories** dialog.
 To install the VirageHub Active Cooling Add-on, scroll to the bottom of the screen, to the **Virage Addon Repository** section, and click on the **VirageHub Active Cooling** icon, and then on **Install** in the subsequent screen.

+Note that before using this Add-on, you must you must enable the I<sup>2</sup>C bus on your Raspberry Pi, which can be done using the [Pi4EnableI2C](https://github.com/viragelabs/addons/tree/main/Pi4EnableI2C) Add-on.

 ## Configuration

 Once installation is complete, go to the **Configuration** tab: